prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

   // endpoint, in milliseconds.
 Default value is 1000.
   timeout: 1000,

   // String (optional): Adapter code for S2S.
-Defaults to 's2s'.
+Defaults to 'prebidServer'.
-  adapter: 's2s',
+  adapter: 'prebidServer',

   // String (optional): Will override the default endpoint for Prebid Server.
   endpoint: 'http://prebid.adnxs.com'